“Almost anyone can be somewhat fast on a bike, but few learn to be elegant, graceful cyclists.”

 Do Not Overlap Wheels: When riding in a paceline it is important to maintain a small gap between your front wheel and the rear wheel of the cyclist you are following.
 If your front wheel overlaps the rear wheel ahead of you and the rider ahead of you moves laterally — to avoid a pothole, blown by a gust of wind etc. — and by doing so touches your front wheel you will be on the pavement before you know it.
 It’s also likely that other riders behind you will crash into you.

 Look Ahead, Past The Rider In Front Of You: In order to see hazards before you’re upon them, and to anticipate movements within the paceline, look ahead; don’t focus on the wheel immediately in front of you.

 Announce Hazards: When riding in a group many cyclists may not have a good view of the road surface ahead because of the riders in front of them.
 It is important to indicate hazards by pointing to them.
 You may also want to shout "Hole!" or "Glass!" or “Rock!” etc. especially if you didn’t spot the hazard until the last second.
 Generally an alert rider at the front should have time to warn those behind simply by pointing at the hazard.
-As cars approach, shout "Car back!" or "Car up!" and maintain your position as far to the right as is reasonable.
+As cars approach from ahead, shout "Car up!" and maintain your position as far to the right as is reasonable.
 When you are the last rider in a group, watching for vehicles approaching from the rear and calling “Car back!” is your responsibility.

 Change Positions Safely: If you want to pass, do so on the left and say "On your left!" to warn the cyclists ahead that you are passing.
 Sprinting around the group while a car is about to pass is dangerous; don’t try it.